 Prices, versions and equipment in Mexico

-With regard to engines, all versions —except GLI— retain the configuration of the previous model: a 1.4-liter turbocharged engine of 150 hp and 184 lb-ft, associated with a six-speed Tiptronic automatic transmission, with the option of a six-speed manual transmission in the most accessible version.
+The range of Mazda 3 Sedan 2022 in Mexico is composed of four trim levels: i, i Sport, i Grand Touring and Signature.
+From the most accessible, it includes LED headlights, button ignition, an 8″ screen with Android Auto and Apple CarPlay, seven airbags, a reverse sensor and, as a novelty in the base version, a reverse camera.

-The Volkswagen Jetta GLI 2022 keeps his 2.0-liter turbocharged engine, 230 hp and 258 lb-ft, but it replaces the previous model’s six-speed box with a seven-speed dual-clutch automatic, to accelerate from 0 to 100 km/h in around 6.8 seconds.
+Along the range you can add elements such as head-up display, blind spot monitor, sunroof, leather upholstery, steerable headlights, rain sensor, driver’s seat with electric adjustment and memory, electrochromic left side mirror, among others.
+The Bose sound system is no longer available in any version.

-The Volkswagen Jetta 2022 price in Mexico starts at 379,990 pesos.
-Among its main competitors are Nissan Sentra, Honda Civic, Mazda3 and KIA Forte.
-Below is the detail of equipment and price of its different versions.
-At the moment nothing has been mentioned regarding the Highline version.
-As soon as that information is available, we will update this post.
+The Mazda 3 Sedan 2022 prices in Mexico start at 394,900 pesos.
+Among its main competitors are Volkswagen Jetta, Honda Civic, KIA Forte and Nissan Sentra.
+Below is the detail of price and equipment of each version.

 |